-Naturally grown in Paraguay, this herbal "tea" can be brewed in the traditional South American manner (Gourd and Bombilla) or in the more familiar ways that most North Americans drink their coffee.
-Below this relevant study are just a few ways to enjoy our mate.
+Yerba Mate can be brewed in the traditional South American manner (Gourd and Bombilla) or in the more familiar ways that most North Americans drink their coffee or tea.

 The plunger pot is perfect.
 You really get the most out of your infusion using this method.
 Heat cool tepid water from the tap.
 Steep for three minutes and serve.
 View tasty outcome here!

 Loose Mate Single Serving

 Perhaps the most economical way to enjoy your yerba mate is to purchase our wild harvest fine cut along with our Finum single teacup filter paper.
 Perfect for any cup or large pot.
 A convenient "filling flap" prevents any mess while filling with yerba mate.
 These tea filters are biodegradable.
 Their unique true-flavor filtering qualities and the absence of glue or any other binding agent add to their eco-friendly characteristics.
 Fill and allow to steep for three to four minutes.

 Place one of our Aviva yerba mate tea bags in a eight ounce cup.
 Add fresh water just off the stove and serve.
 DIY Tea Bags!